dreamking60/d3-start-to-finish-leanpub/manuscript/33 PRACTICAL Finishing touches.md

 </html>
 ```

-We now make the following changes to the menu CSS:
+Now make the following changes to the menu CSS:

 {caption: "css/style.css"}
 ```css